Pyeong

 A pyeong (abbreviation py) is a Korean unit of area and floorspace, equal to a square kan or 36 square Korean feet.
 The ping and tsubo are its equivalent Taiwanese and Japanese units, similarly based on a square bu (ja:步) or ken, equivalent to 36 square Chinese or Japanese feet.

-Pyeong
+Current use

+Korea

 In Korea, the period of Japanese occupation produced a pyeong of 400/121 or 3.3058 m2.
 It is the standard traditional measure for real estate floorspace, with an average house reckoned as about 25 pyeong, a studio apartment as 8–12 py, and a garret as 1½ py.
 In South Korea, the unit has been officially banned since 1961 but with little effect prior to the criminalization of its commercial use effective 1 July 2007.
 Informal use continues, however, including in the form of real estate use of unusual fractions of meters equivalent to unit amounts of pyeong.
 Real estate listings on major websites such as Daum show measurements in square meters with the pyeong equivalent.